-- (C) The State Department of Education shall document the determination in the testing application to maintain an accurate agency record of the request for an emergency exemption. - (D) Requests for student medical exemptions granted for by the State Board of Education will be processed pursuant to (f) and (g) of this Section.
-Students denied medical exemptions by the State Board of Education will be included in the calculation of the participation rate of the school and/or school district in the assessments mandated by federal and state law.
+- (C) The State Department of Education shall document each determination in the testing application to maintain an accurate agency record of each request for an emergency exemption. - (D) Requests for student medical exemptions granted by the State Board of Education will be processed pursuant to (f) and (g) of this Section.
+Students denied medical exemptions by the State Board of Education will be included in the calculation of the participation rate of the school and/or school district in the assessments mandated by federal and state law. - (i) Effect of public health emergencies or other declared emergencies.
+In the event of an emergency declared by a federal or state government entity that impacts the operation of public schools in Oklahoma, or upon an action taken by the State Board of Education declaring such an emergency, the State Department of Education shall be authorized to approve emergency medical exemptions from OSTP assessment requirements for all students whose ability to test is compromised by the emergency conditions.
+If a state of emergency suspends, interrupts, or otherwise substantially affects public school operations during the state testing window, the State Department of Education shall be authorized to approve general medical exemptions from OSTP assessment requirements for all affected students.